 These products better reflect the demands of younger fans whose purchase habits require flexibility; these are, after all, the same generations who have become accustomed to flexible options for their TV subscriptions, food deliveries and shaving products.

 Ahead of the 2021 season scheduled to start in April, for example, the MLB’s Pittsburgh Pirates went on sale with a new ‘Bucs Flex Plan’ product – a mobile-only, 10-ticket voucher package that allows fans to mix and match games and ticket totals across the season.
 The product, which went on sale on Cyber Monday (December 2) and costs either $199 (upper bowl) or $399 (lower level), complements season-ticket packages giving full-season options.

 The Bucs Flex Plan is the perfect gift this holiday season!

 Get a free Pirates Nutcracker for a limited time with purchase.

 — Pirates (@Pirates) November 30, 2020

-Though clearly there is still an important and critical market for ‘all-inclusive’ products giving fans access to a complete season or schedule of fixtures – these new, flexible ticket products at different price points will stick, opening up sports to a wider audience.
+Though clearly there is still an important and critical market for ‘all-inclusive’ products giving fans access to a complete season or schedule of fixtures – these new, flexible ticket products at different price points will stick, opening up sport to a wider audience.
 And Covid is accelerating their development.

 5) Covid will give us more data

-Attendances for professional sports in the UK hit an all-time record 75.1m in 2019.
+Attendances for professional sport in the UK hit an all-time record 75.1m in 2019.
 However, according to our analysis, at the average UK sports event held in 2019 only a fifth of people inside the venue were known.

 Though sports properties have a detailed insight into the purchasers of sports tickets, often attendees at events – primarily those in a group who have their ticket purchased for them by someone else – are unknown, meaning the rights-owner doesn’t have a direct relationship with them.